-Law enforcement is cracking down on prescription pill abuse.
+Law enforcement is cracking down on prescription pill abuse in Nevada.

 We represent doctors and patients accused of prescription fraud and doctor shopping in the state of Nevada.
 Our Las Vegas NV Criminal Defense Lawyers1 bring decades of experience to your case.

 This article provides an introduction to Nevada's doctor shopping and unlawful prescription statutes.
-These statutes are found at NRS 453.391(2) and NRS 453.381(1).
+The applicable statutes are NRS 453.391(2) and NRS 453.381(1).

 (Click on a title to proceed directly to that section)